 These ideas can also help your writers see how simple acts of self care can translate into a greater sense of love for oneself.

 Teachers and parents who encourage their students and kids to journal will find that self-care writing prompts can assist children as they collect their ideas about this important concept.

 Yeppers!
 Self Care is a form of Self-Love Expressed

 Writing about self-care can help students discover how they can implement self-care activities into their daily lives.
 By doing so they can explore their thoughts and emotions and even potentially improve their physical health and resilience for navigating the ups and downs that we all experience in life.

 Along the way, some children and young adults may even find that the act of writing itself is a form of self-care, and what a wonderful gift that is!

-Use these self-care writing prompts in the classroom or home setting in order to help the children you care about discover the importance of taking care of themselves.
+Have your writers grab their pen, notebook, daily journal, or electronic writing device of choice, and use these self-care writing prompts — in the classroom or home setting — to help the children you care about discover the importance of taking care of themselves.

 - What activity do you enjoy that makes you feel happy?
 How often do you participate in this activity?